ksu-is/Eclipse_Roguelike/README.md

 This is a student assignment and project for a miniature roguelike game traditionally inspired by Rogue from 1980.
 Will feature turn-based actions, randomly generated terrain, and a simple GUI.

-Library requirements are in the requirements.txt file below.
+Library requirements are in the requirements.txt file found in the project folder.